-While Graham Tulloch was on deck tackling the challenges associated with programming and attaching the equipment for the landers I (Sabena) was preparing for my Atlas role in the expedition.
+While Graham Tulloch was on deck tackling the challenges associated with programming and attaching the equipment for the landers, I was preparing for my ATLAS role in the expedition.

-The two sites at which the landers were to be deployed were specifically chosen to be in contrasting locations in Southern Baffin Bay – a ‘non-sponge site’ at SE Saglek bank within the Hatton Basin fisheries closure area which had the lowest sponge bycatch value from trawl surveys and a ‘sponge site’ at NE Saglek bank with abundant sponges including Geodia, Asconema and Polymastia sp. along with soft corals including the stunning red tree coral Primnoa resedaeformis.
+The two sites at which the landers were to be placed were chosen to be in contrasting locations in Southern Baffin Bay.
+A ‘non-sponge site’ was chosen at SE Saglek bank, where very few sponges have been brought up in nets, while another ‘sponge site’ at NE Saglek bank has lots of sponges including Geodia, Asconema and Polymastia sp. and some soft corals such as the stunning red tree coral Primnoa resedaeformis.
 Both areas are within an area of Hatton Basin where bottom fishing is not allowed in case it damages these fragile creatures.

-My lab was in a converted shipping container on the port aft side (that’s the left side of the ship towards the front, when facing forward) of the helideck.
-I found the boxes with my lab equipment, the chemicals that had been sent from the University of Liverpool and NIOZ (Royal Netherlands Institute for Sea Research) and other special chemicals for preserving the samples that David Coté of Fisheries and Oceans Canada had kindly organised, I began setting up the vacuum filtration manifolds and labelling innumerable vials of various sizes in anticipation of the challenge ahead.
+My lab was in a big converted shipping container on the port aft side (that’s the left side of the ship towards the front, when facing forward) of the helideck.
+I found the boxes with my lab equipment, the chemicals that had been sent from the University of Liverpool and NIOZ (Royal Netherlands Institute for Sea Research) and other special chemicals for preserving the samples that David Coté from Fisheries and Oceans Canada had kindly organised.
+Then I began setting up the equipment and labelling innumerable vials of various sizes to get ready for the challenge ahead!

 Deploying the CTD rosette © Sabena J Blackbird

-I donned my de rigueur Atlas beanie hat and sat in the CTD operator room with Pascal and assistant Solenne Caous, watching through the window into the adjacent rosette room as the Amundsen crew deployed the CTD rosette for its’ decent down the water column at the first Atlas sampling station ‘Sponge Site 5’.
+I put on my ATLAS beanie hat, sat in the CTD operator room with Pascal and his assistant Solenne Caous and watched the Amundsen crew deploy the CTD rosette at the first Atlas sampling station: ‘Sponge Site 5’.
 The first site was quite shallow (299m from the sea surface to the seabed), and it was not very long before the CTD rosette was on its way back up.
-Pascal used the controls on the computer to open specially designed bottles to collect the seawater at the required depths.
-The crew expertly manoeuvred and secured the CTD rosette onto its base and Pascal extensively rinsed the carousel crown with fresh water to minimize biofouling between casts.
-After checking the CTD log sheet I pulled on my admirably gothic purple nitrile gloves, attached tubing to the Niskin bottle outlets, undid the pressure valves and began filling two 9 litre carbuoys for each of the five sampling depths.
-A number of volunteers kindly assisted me in carrying the carbuoys around to the lab – special thanks to Alec Aitken, Robert Izett and Anirban Chakraborty.
+Pascal used the controls on the computer to open specially designed bottles to collect seawater at the required depths.
+When the CTD arrived at the surface of the water, the crew expertly moved it back onto the deck and secured it down.
+After checking the CTD log sheet I pulled on my purple rubber gloves (looking rather gothic!) and began filling up two nine-litre containers for each of the five sampling depths.
+A number of volunteers very kindly helped me carry them around to the lab – special thanks to Alec Aitken, Robert Izett and Anirban Chakraborty.

 Then began the filtering frenzy!
-Vacuum filtration onto filter paper for POM (particulate organic matter) and Pigments; filtering seawater through in–line filters into vials for DOM (dissolved organic matter) and Inorganic Nutrients (Nitrate + Nitrite, Nitrite, Silicate, Phosphate and Ammonium).
-I was also collecting seawater for two different types of Flow Cytometry samples – Phytoplankton; Bacteria & Viruses - each requiring different fixatives and the samples to be cooled before flash freezing in liquid nitrogen.
+Vacuum filtration onto filter paper for POM (particulate organic matter) and pigments; filtering seawater into vials for DOM (dissolved organic matter) and inorganic nutrients (Nitrate + Nitrite, Nitrite, Silicate, Phosphate and Ammonium).
+I also collected seawater to sample phytoplankton and bacteria & viruses - each requiring different preserving chemicals.
+The samples then had to be cooled before flash freezing in liquid nitrogen.

-I had barely finished the lab work and placed filters and seawater vials in various freezers when the next station was upon me.
-The pattern was repeated for the next few days and nights until I managed to grab a break between stations as the other scientific teams aboard addressed their research needs.
+I had barely finished the lab work and placed the filters and seawater vials in various freezers before we were at the next station.
+The pattern was repeated for the next few days and nights until I managed to grab a break between stations.
+Meanwhile, the other scientific teams aboard were kept equally busy.

 Northern Fulmar © Sabena J Blackbird

-It also gave me an opportunity to peak out of the lab door to observe the Northern Fulmars Fulmarus glacialis who were dedicated followers of the Amundsen throughout the voyage gliding over the surface of the sea on their stiff wings.
-There were even a couple of avian hitchhikers that landed on the helideck – a White-rumped sandpiper Calidris fuscicollis possibly on migration (they breed in arctic Canada and winter in southern South America) and a Pine Siskin Spinus pinus that happily twittered away.
-We were also lucky enough to see an albeit distant Polar Bear Ursus maritimus that flumped from an ice patch into the sea, strongly swimming into the distance and a few Cetaceans with Long-finned Pilot Whales Globicephala melas and Fin Whales Balaenoptera borealis.
+The well-earned break gave me an opportunity to peek out of the lab door to observe the Northern Fulmars who were dedicated followers of the Amundsen throughout the voyage, gliding over the surface of the sea on their stiff wings.
+There were even a couple of hitchhikers that landed on the helideck - a White-rumped Sandpiper (possibly on migration) and a Pine Siskin, which happily twittered away.
+We were also lucky enough to see (from far away!) a Polar Bear that flumped from an ice patch into the sea, strongly swimming into the distance and some Long-finned Pilot Whales and Fin Whales.

-After completing the remaining Atlas stations we steamed across to SW Greenland to a Lophelia pertusa site discovered accidentally in 2012 when a piece of this scleractinian coral was caught on a CTD rosette frame during water sampling activities.
-ROV operators from the Canadian Scientific Submersible Facility faced challenging conditions with high sea swell and strong currents as they investigated the steep bedrock where the Lophelia pertusa colonies were located between 750 and 950m.
-The video images relayed back to TVs in each cabin also showed a great diversity of soft coral, sponge and fish fauna.
+After completing the remaining ATLAS stations, we steamed across to SW Greenland to a Lophelia pertusa site discovered accidentally in 2012 when a piece of coral was caught on a CTD rosette frame during water sampling activities.
+ROV operators from the Canadian Scientific Submersible Facility faced challenging conditions.
+There was a high sea swell and strong currents but they managed to investigate the steep bedrock where the Lophelia pertusa colonies were found, between 750 and 950m deep.
+The video images displayed on TVs in each cabin also showed many different soft corals, sponges and fish.

-Although Atlas weren’t scheduled to sample the water column here it was too good an opportunity to miss.
-In George Wolff’s Organic Geochemistry lab at the University of Liverpool we routinely assess the organic chemical composition (quality) of suspended particulate organic matter (sPOM) by quantitative determination of lipid biological markers.
-Unfortunately the SAPs (stand-alone pumping system) that we usually use to collect sPOM from large volume water samples was unavailable for this cruise.
-I needed to adapt – instead filtering seawater onto four 47mm GF filters on the vacuum filtration manifold at each of the five sampling depths.
-This will add to our already large compositional data set of sPOM collected across a variety of locations with and without abundant Lophelia pertusa in the NE Atlantic continental margin.
+Although the ATLAS team weren’t scheduled to sample the water here, it was too good an opportunity to miss!
+In George Wolff’s Organic Geochemistry lab at the University of Liverpool (where I work), we normally analyse the suspended particulate organic matter (sPOM) in the water.
+Unfortunately, the SAPs (stand-alone pumping system) that we use to collect sPOM from large volume water samples wasn’t available for this cruise.
+Instead, I used a smaller scale version of the SAPS and collected many samples.
+This new information will be added to what we already know about sPOM from different locations with and without Lophelia pertusa coral in the NE Atlantic.

-Graham awaiting his fate in Neptune’s realm Credit: Sabena J Blackbird
+Graham awaiting his fate in Neptune’s realm © Sabena J Blackbird

-‘All work and no play’ the proverb goes – well there was certainly going to be some fun as many of the scientists were going to be crossing the Arctic Circle for the first time.
-Those initiates, myself included, needed to endure a number of challenges over the course of three days and be thoroughly vetted by King Neptune (and his missus) before being allowed into the Order of the Blue Nose!
+‘All work and no play’ the proverb goes.
+There was certainly going to be some fun, as many of the scientists were going to be crossing the Arctic Circle for the first time.
+Those people, myself included, needed to endure a number of challenges over the course of three days and be thoroughly tested by King Neptune (and his missus) before being allowed into the Order of the Blue Nose!

 By Sabena J Blackbird